-Joe Gannon works with online creators like YouTuber Ali Abdaal to repurpose his video content across various social media channels.
-Joe uses Subly to maximise the impact of Ali's work, to reach an even wider audience and to have an efficient workflow.
+Joe Gannon works with online creators like YouTuber, Ali Abdaal, to repurpose and optimise his video content across various social channels.
+Joe uses Subly to add captions and maximise the impact of Ali's work, to reach an even wider audience and to have an efficient workflow.

-With over 1.5 million YouTube subscribers, Ali prioritises expanding his content’s lifespan to keep up with his audience.
-For him, repurposed content in the form of 'fire moments', as he calls them, is crucial.
-This way, he makes sure he's keeping all his audiences engaged across the multitude of platforms they use.
+With over 1.5 million YouTube subscribers, Ali prioritises expanding his content’s lifespan on social media through the help of subtitles and SRT files to keep up with his audience.
+For him, repurposing social media videos with burned-in captions in the form of 'fire moments', as he calls them, is crucial.
+This way, he makes sure he's keeping all of his audiences engaged across the multitude of platforms.

-Together with his team and Joe, they’ve cracked a secret formula that enabled them to drive value without compromising their consistency or quality.
-And, without spending any more time than needed on editing!
+Together with his team and Joe, they’ve cracked a secret formula that enables them to drive value without compromising the consistency or quality of their social media videos and content.
+And, without spending any more time than needed on editing and adding captions!

-Content creators will spend days editing a single video.
+Content creators will spend days adding captions and editing subtitles on one video.
 Perhaps, even weeks.
 For Joe, this wasn’t a good enough option, so he set out to create a better workflow.

 “My own content focuses on how to build an organic content marketing strategy that will generate new business and establish a personal brand that pulls in opportunities,” says Joe.
 “So, I am fascinated in finding ways to build processes and systems that enable seamless content marketing.”

 As a content creator, Joe saw the impact repurposed content could have on brands.
-He also knew that growing Ali’s channels would involve finding time-efficient solutions like repurposing his content.
+He also knew that growing Ali’s channels would involve finding time-efficient solutions like repurposing and automatically adding captions to his content.